BoE split on impact of QE, arguments for more easing

 But, he said, monetary policy could only go so far in helping the economy adjust to the new post-financial crisis world of debt reduction and weak growth.

-Moreover, the latest Bank forecasts showed that inflation is likely to be significantly higher over the next 18 months than expected in August, posing a barrier to further policy stimulus.
+Moreover, the latest BoE forecasts showed that inflation is likely to be significantly higher over the next 18 months than expected in August, posing a barrier to further policy stimulus.

 Inflation hit a five-month high of 2.7 percent in October after a rise in university fees and food prices.